Leichner Landfill FAQ (PDF - 1MB)

-The county is purchasing 120 acres that includes the 74-acre landfill, as well as the 35-acre Koski property, to the south and west of the landfill, and a couple of smaller properties.
+The county purchased 120 acres that includes the 74-acre landfill, as well as the 35-acre Koski property, to the south and west of the landfill, and a couple of smaller properties.
 All but 4.8 acres are part of the county option that was part of an agreement signed in December 1988.
-The negotiated price for the 120 acres is $1.5 million and was set by an appraisal.
+The negotiated price for the 120 acres was $1.5 million and was set by an appraisal.

 Clark County Public Works would pay $349,000 for 11 acres that would be used to extend Northeast 99th Street along the northern boundary of the closed landfill.
 The remainder of the money would come from the Leichner Landfill financial reserve fund managed by Clark County and the City of Vancouver for post-closure maintenance and environmental compliance.

 The property was included in the county option more than 20 years ago because of the potential need for adjacent land for a “pump and treat” system to clean up contaminated groundwater.
 The Koski property also was included to provide cover soil for the landfill’s closure, as well as a location for monitoring wells to measure compliance with the Washington State Department of Ecology's cleanup plan.